RISK OF SERIOUS CARDIOVASCULAR AND GASTROINTESTINAL EVENTS

 Increases in serum potassium concentration, including hyperkalemia, have been reported with use of NSAIDs, even in some patients without renal impairment.
 In patients with normal renal function, these effects have been attributed to a hyporeninemic-hypoaldosteronism state.

-Meloxicam has been associated with anaphylactic reactions in patients with and without known hypersensitivity to meloxicam and in patients with aspirin-sensitive asthma [see CONTRAINDICATIONS, Exacerbation of Asthma Related to Aspirin Sensitivity below].
+Meloxicam has been associated with anaphylactic reactions in patients with and without known hypersensitivity to meloxicam and inpatients with aspirin-sensitive asthma [see CONTRAINDICATIONS, WARNINGS AND PRECAUTIONS].

 Seek emergency help if an anaphylactic reaction occurs.